nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 The MPU is initialized in the standard way.
 The DTM library function ``dtm_init`` configures all interrupts, timers, and the radio.

-``main.c`` may be replaced with other interface implementations, such as an HCI interface, USB, or another interface required by the Upper Tester.
+:file:`main.c` may be replaced with other interface implementations, such as an HCI interface, USB, or another interface required by the Upper Tester.

 The interface to the Lower Tester uses the antenna connector of the chosen development kit.
 While in principle an aerial connection might be used, conformance tests cover the reading of the transmission power delivered by the DUT.